lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

 Records in Lamdu have the reliability and readability of records with the the ease and convenience of tuples.

-Thus, tuples are no longer necessary so Lamdu only has records.
-Tuples can still be implemented as degenerate records like C++'s `std::pair`.
+Thus, tuples are no longer necessary so Lamdu only has records (tuples can still be implemented as degenerate records like C++'s `std::pair`).

 ## Conclusion